 Although it seems like Schefflera propagation isn’t that complex, it’s still really important to understand the basics as these can really impact how successful it is.
-Below you’ll find the answers to all of your Schefflera propagation questions.

 Common problems when propagating a Schefflera

-Propagating plants won’t be successful 100% of the time and it may happen that you come across some issues in the process.
+It won’t be successful 100% of the time and it may happen that you come across some issues in the process.
 It’s important to keep an eye on your cuttings regularly so you can spot the issue early and have the best chance of fixing it.

-Propagating Schefflera plants isn’t as quick as a lot of other houseplants as your stem cuttings need to grow an entirely new root system before having the energy to then also grow leaves.
+It won’t be as quick as a lot of other houseplants as your stem cuttings need to grow an entirely new root system before having the energy to then also grow leaves.
 Make sure you’re changing out the water regularly and keeping your Schefflera in a nice warm environment and you should start to see new roots growing eventually.